History of GCC

 The gaucho sombrero, smaller than a cowboy hat, is usually black and is sometimes worn with the brim turned up against the windy conditions on the pampas.
 To ward off the chill, gauchos wear a woolen poncho woven into beautiful patterns that designate their origin.
 By happy chance, there is an area of northwest Argentina known as Salta where the preferred poncho colors are red and black—the same as GCC's official school colors.
 The baggy pants that tuck into the gaucho's black boots are known as bombacha.
 A large leather belt (rebenque) with a silver buckle (centro de rastra) and a red and black waistband (faja) complete the outfit.

-Like their American cowboy counterparts, gauchos spend a lot of time on horseback, so they almost always carry a "quirt," which is a short riding crop (tirador de carpincho) tucked into their belt.
+Like their cowboy and vaquero counterparts, gauchos spend a lot of time on horseback, so they almost always carry a "quirt," which is a short riding crop (tirador de carpincho) tucked into their belt.
 They also have a fancy-handled knife (facon) and a set of bolas (boleadoras)—the unique three-stranded leather straps with a stone weight at each end.
 The bola serves the gaucho in the same way that the lariat is used by a cowboy to catch animals for branding.

-After a hard day in the saddle, gauchos relax around the campfire sipping and sharing their favorite drink: maté, a green herbal tea.
-The way Argentines drink it is unique, however, and so the accessories of the Glendale Gaucho include a small round bowl (maté) made from a gourd, in which the maté is mixed with hot water and then sipped through a thin metal straw (bombilla) with a strainer on the end to filter out the tea leaves.
+After a long day in the saddle, gauchos relax around the campfire sipping and sharing their favorite drink: maté, a green herbal tea.
+The way Argentines drink it is unique, using a small round bowl made from a gourd, in which the maté is mixed with hot water and then sipped through a thin metal straw (bombilla) with a strainer on the end to filter out the tea leaves.
+Look for the Glendale Gaucho at special occasions on campus and community events in the West Valley.